U.S. Treasurys Strengthen After Soft Inflation Reading

 Adding to the downward pressure on yields Friday was a report from the Commerce Department that retail sales fell 0.2% in June from the prior month.
 That was below the 0.1% gain expected by economists.

-Lackluster U.S. economic data, especially on the inflation front, has kept Treasury yields in check in recent months despite other forces pushing in the opposite direction.
+Still, bonds quickly pared gains.
+After initially falling below 2.3%, the 10-year yield climbed back above that level, reflecting strong forces that are still pushing up on yields, analysts said.

-Before Ms. Yellen's testimony, the momentum had been toward higher yields, driven largely by anxiety that an improving global economy may allow major central banks to scale back ultraloose monetary policies.
+Before this week, investors had been selling bonds, driven largely by anxiety that an improving global economy may allow major central banks outside of the U.S. to scale back on stimulus efforts that have helped lift asset prices since the financial crisis.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com